Main Content Anchor

 • weren’t driving under a licence where your BAC must be zero (eg if you are on a learner, provisional, probationary or restricted license).

-• In the last 5 years you haven’t:
+• in the last 5 years you haven’t:

 • been convicted in Queensland for dangerous driving